Understanding Your Aid Award

 The financial aid award usually includes grants and scholarships, a loan, and a campus job.
 In addition to meeting 100% of all demonstrated financial need for all admitted students, Vassar will eliminate or reduce loans in the aid awards of students from low-income families.

 Grants and scholarships do not have to be repaid.
-Loans (usually from one of two federal programs, Stafford or Perkins) are low-interest and can be repaid over a period of 10 years when the student either graduates or leaves the college.
-A campus job requires 8 to 10 hours a week and generates enough income to cover most of the cost of books, personal expenses, and travel to and from campus.
+Loans (usually from the Federal Direct Loan program) are low-interest and can be repaid over a period of 10 years when the student either graduates or leaves the college.
+A campus job generates enough income to cover most of the cost of books, personal expenses, and travel to and from campus.
+Students typically work about 8 hours/week.

 If you are offered financial aid, you don’t have to accept the whole package.
 You can accept the scholarship and the loan, and not accept the job, for example.
 Some students who are worried about acclimating to college choose not to have a job the first year.
 If you decline part of the package, however, it is up to you and your parents to make up the difference.